Josephson's effect in the Schwarzschild background: DC weak-link transport and the redshift mapping of Jc

 Let $S\subset\Sigma_t$ be any smooth cross-section that intersects the weak link once and is orthogonal to the transport direction $\ell$.
 In the stationary regime, the conserved flux of charge through $S$ per unit Killing time is

 with $s_i$ the unit normal on $\Sigma_t$ and $dA$ the proper area element.
 When $\alpha$ varies negligibly across the junction area, this reduces to the kinematic conversion

+We stress the distinction between proper and asymptotic currents.
+The conserved flux measured by a laboratory at finite radius is \(I_{\rm proper}\), the charge crossing a surface per unit proper time.
+The corresponding quantity per unit Killing time is \(I_\infty = \alpha I_{\rm proper}\).
+The asymptotic critical current \(I_{c,\infty}\) used here is an invariant characterization of the junction and is related to the proper, locally measured critical current by a single factor of the lapse.

-This one-lapse scaling is independent of junction microphysics and complements gravity-based Josephson implementations on the holographic side \cite{Horowitz:2011dz} and broader reviews on superconductors in gravity \cite{Gallerati:2022pgh}.
-Substituting the local current–phase relation \eqref{4.8} gives, to leading order in junction shortness and curvature
+The one-lapse scaling in Eq. \eqref{4.11} is independent of junction microphysics and complements gravity-based Josephson implementations on the holographic side \cite{Horowitz:2011dz} and broader reviews on superconductors in gravity \cite{Gallerati:2022pgh}.
+Substituting the local current-phase relation \eqref{4.8} gives, to leading order in junction shortness and curvature

 Two immediate consequences follow.
 First, the asymptotic DC critical current, defined as the maximum charge flux per unit Killing time at fixed junction phase, reads

 Second, the conversion is independent of microscopic details of the barrier, which have already been absorbed into $I_c^{\rm proper}$ through \eqref{4.9}; curvature corrections are $\mathcal{O}((L/R_c)^2)$.